 Lentils are considered the third highest protein food element as they are rich in vitamins as well as fiber.
 Cooked lentils can be served as a side dish to a variety of different meals including roasted meat or fish.
 They can also be served with vegetarian options like tofu.

 However, if you’re in a hurry and want to cook the lentils within a short time, you can simply use your rice cooker.
 Cooking lentils in a rice cooker also requires less effort where cooking pans will take away both your time and energy.
 So, let’s check the post to know How to Cook Lentils in Rice Cooker with some easy and simple steps.

 Table Of Contents

 How to Cook Lentils in Rice Cooker | Step By Step Process

 Using a rice steamer or cooker to prepare the lentils is the simple and easiest way to do it.
-Just follow these easy steps to prepare your favourite rice cooker lentils recipe without much more trouble.
+Just follow these easy steps to prepare your favorite rice cooker lentils recipe without much more trouble.

 Ingredients You’ll Need